Youth America Grand Prix: Critical reception

-How Judges Judge

-In 2011, YAGP was featured as part of the Guggenheim Museum’s “Works & Process” series, which explores artistic creation through conversation and performance in the Guggenheim's Peter B. Lewis Theater.

-The YAGP educational presentation, “How Judges Judge,” gave its audience information on professional evaluation of dance artists by the YAGP judges – which included Gailene Stock, then Director of the Royal Ballet School; Franco de Vita, then Director of the ABT/JKO School; and Adam Sklute, Artistic Director of Ballet West.
-Hosted by TV journalist Sergey Gordeev, the program featured several YAGP participants in an impromptu ballet competition on stage, as the judges provided feedback for each performance and explained the reasons behind their evaluation.

-“How Judges Judge” was streamed live online and, at the time, became the most-watched event in “Works and Process” history.

 First Position film

 In 2011, YAGP was featured in First Position, an award-winning documentary directed by Bess Kargman.
 The film followed six young YAGP participants – Michaela DePrince, Aran Bell, Gaya Bommer-Yemini, Miko Fogarty, Jules Fogarty, Joan Sebastian Zamora, and Rebecca Houseknecht – on their journey to YAGP's New York City Finals.

 First Position received its World Premiere at the 36th Annual Toronto International Film Festival on September 11, 2011.
 It won high critical acclaim and several awards at major U.S. film festivals before it was released in theaters in the United States on May 4, 2012.

-Dance School Diaries

-In 2014, YAGP became the subject of Dance School Diaries, a reality web TV series featuring four YAGP participants – Lex Ishimoto, Madison Chappel, Andrea Guite, and Sage Humphries – as they fight for their dream of becoming professional dancers.
-“Dance School Diaries” aired on DanceOn, an internet platform with an audience of over 100 million viewers.
-It was co-produced by Nigel Lythgoe, creator of “American Idol” and “So You Think You Can Dance,” Kevin Brown, Alex Reznik, and Lawrence Bender.
-The series was viewed around the world received wide popular acclaim.

 Dance and Fashion Exhibit at the FIT

 In 2014, YAGP became a part of fashion history through the “Dance & Fashion” exhibit at the Museum of the Fashion Institute of Technology.
 Organized by the Museum director Valerie Steele, this unprecedented exhibition explored the synergy between dance and fashion, driven by inspiration and collaboration.

 As part of the exhibit, pre-eminent U.S. fashion designer Ralph Rucci created special costumes for YAGP Alum Calvin Royal III (currently principal dancer at American Ballet Theatre), who performed a specially commissioned piece, choreographed by Gemma Bond to the original music by Karen LeFrak.

 The exhibit moves from the 19th century all the way to the present and highlights how many designers and their creations have been inspired by dance over time.
 Moreover, it emphasizes how each apparel design may fit a specific story, emotion, overall dance portrayal (etc), and its importance when creating new styles for dance.